Number of Jobs

 |This Job is Ranked in|

-A product or service is nothing without the eyes, ears, and attention spans used to estimate how they will be manufactured, constructed, managed, and priced.
+A product or service is nothing without the eyes, ears and attention spans used to estimate how they will be manufactured, constructed, managed and priced.
 These are just some of the challenges cost estimators meet daily.
-Virtually every endeavor that has a product needs someone to estimate what it will cost and analyze the reasons why, says Joe Wagner, vice president for the Board of the Society of Cost Estimating and Analysis.
-“You may estimate or analyze the costs of cars, aircraft, ships, software systems, bridges, electronics, manufacturing facilities, satellites, government programs, etc.," he says.
-"You also may analyze what something is already costing, or why it is costing more or less than previously estimated.”
-Most cost estimators work in nonresidential building construction or for building equipment contractors.
+Nearly every endeavor to launch a new invention or program needs someone to estimate what it will cost and analyze the reasons why, says Joe Wagner, executive director of the International Cost Estimating and Analysis Association.
+"You may estimate or analyze the costs of cars, aircraft, ships, software systems, bridges, electronics, manufacturing facilities, satellites, government programs, etc.," he says.
+"You also may analyze what something is already costing, or why it is costing more or less than previously estimated."
+Many cost estimators work in nonresidential building construction or for building equipment contractors.
 Unlike financial analysts, cost estimators don't directly counsel businesses and individuals on making investment decisions.
-They collect and analyze data to estimate the time, resources, and labor required for product manufacturing or construction projects.
+They collect and analyze data to estimate the time, resources and labor required for product manufacturing or construction projects.

 As companies continue their search for top-notch cost projections and cost-effective products and services, the need for cost estimators will rise.
-In fact, that Bureau of Labor Statistics (BLS) predicts employment growth of about 36 percent between 2010 and 2020—much faster than the average for all occupations, and translates to more than 67,000 new jobs.
-Growth in construction and national infrastructure repair (including roads and subway systems) will also increase the need for effective cost estimators.
+In fact, the Bureau of Labor Statistics predicts employment growth of about 26 percent between 2012 and 2022, which is much faster than the average for all occupations and translates to more than 53,000 new jobs.

-With an average salary of $58,460 per year, cost estimators wade at the deeper end of the construction-work earning pool.
-The best-paid earned an impressive $95,950 in 2011, while the lowest earners took in $34,510.
-The other finance-related jobs on our list,, oil and gas extraction, and lessors of real estate industries compensate cost estimators best.
-The profession's highest-paid reside in the metropolitan areas of Fairbanks, Alaska, Santa Barbara, Calif., and Framingham, Mass.
+With a median salary of $58,860 per year, cost estimators wade at the deeper end of the construction-work earning pool.
+However, they are employed in nearly any industry that offers goods and services.
+The best-paid earned an impressive $96,670 in 2012, while the lowest earners took home $34,520.
+Industries that compensate cost estimators the best include oil and gas extraction and wireless telecommunication carriers.
+The profession's highest-paid reside in the metropolitan areas of Santa Barbara, Calif., San Francisco and Taunton, Mass.

-While a four-year degree is not a requirement, a bachelor's degree in construction management or building science and related work experience in accounting, finance, business, or economics will give applicants a leg-up on the job hunt.
-Job seekers interested in estimating manufacturing costs should pursue degrees in engineering, physical sciences, mathematics, or statistics.
-Shadowing a veteran cost estimator and on-the-job experience are good ways to gain experience in the field.
+While a four-year degree is not a requirement, a bachelor's degree in construction management or building science and related work experience in accounting, finance, business or economics will give applicants a leg up on the job hunt.
+Job seekers interested in estimating manufacturing costs should pursue degrees in engineering, physical sciences, mathematics or statistics.
+Shadowing a veteran cost estimator and on-the-job training are good ways to gain experience in the field.
 Hands-on experience is particularly important, as it gives applicants the chance to see and learn how the company handles estimates firsthand.

 Much like other construction jobs, cost estimators must possess a strong set of analytical and technical skills.
-Critical thinking, attention to detail, time-management, and strong speaking and writing skills are also important.
-Wagner says while it's not too difficult to break into cost estimating, applicants should keep two crucial, job-search elements in mind: location and business-activity level.
-"Much of the cost world is oriented to major projects, programs, and industries," he says.
+Critical thinking, attention to detail, time management and strong speaking and writing skills are also important.
+Wagner says it's not difficult to break into cost estimating, but applicants should keep two crucial, job-search elements in mind: location and business-activity level.
+"Much of the cost world is oriented to major projects, programs and industries," he says.
 "You are much more likely to find a junior cost position in those places where large industrial or government projects and industries are located – particularly new and growing projects."
 Wagner encourages applicants to hone in on industries or organizations that are in a build-up or growth phase.
-"These young and growing projects are where costing is a critical function in new developments, and where the most opportunities can be found," he says.
+"These young and growing projects are where costing is a critical function in new developments and where the most opportunities can be found," he says.